Nottingham Writers' Club

 Fees are one first class stamp per entry (for both poetry and prose).

 Deadline for poetry is the first meeting after the relevant month.
 For prose deadlines see individual quarterly competitions.
 Please enclose an SAE if you wish your entry to be returned by post.
-Associate Members and non-members can check the deadlines, etc., by contacting the relevant member of the Committee. or using our Contact Form.

 Prose Competition Rules

 Prose competitions run quarterly instead of monthly.
 Unlike poetry, there is no maximum entry rule, and entrants can submit as many entries for a single prose competition as they like.
 Book token prize money is tripled for quarterly competitions.
+However, some judges put a limit on how many entries they will read so in case this happens please mark your entries in order of preference.
+Unfortunately, we don't always know this in advance of judging.

-Adjudicators will normally provide a short paragraph commenting on individual entries.
+Although it is not mandatory, adjudicators will normally provide a short paragraph commenting on individual entries.
 However, some adjudicators may provide more feedback than others.
 In all cases, the adjudicator's decision is final and no correspondence will be entered into.